Nicaraguan slider

-The Nicaraguan slider (Trachemys grayi emolli) is a subspecies of turtle in the family Emydidae.
+The Nicaraguan slider (Trachemys emolli) is a species of turtle in the family Emydidae.
 The species is indigenous to Nicaragua and Costa Rica.

 Taxonomy

 Formerly the Nicaraguan slider was considered a subspecies of Trachemys scripta, but was elevated to its own species level by Seidel in 2002.
 In 2021 it was considered a subspecies of T. grayi by the Turtle Taxonomy Working Group (TTWG).

 Etymology

 The subspecific name, emolli, is in honor of American herpetologist Edward Moll (E. Moll).

 Geographic range

 The Nicaraguan slider is native to Nicaragua and Costa Rica, and is found in places such as Lake Nicaragua, Lake Managua, and the lakes and streams that connect them.

 Characteristics

 The Nicaraguan slider has a carapace with many circular markings on it, and in the middle of each marking, there is a dark spot.
 The main color of the carapace and the turtle's skin is olive green to dark brown.
 It also has yellow markings on it as well.
 The supratemporal markings can be orange, pink, or yellow.
 Males averagely grow to 8–12 in straight carapace length, and females can averagely grow to 15 in or larger.